Updated April 16, 2021

 Messenger RNA (mRNA) vaccine technology, used in the Pfizer and Moderna vaccines, is new, but not unknown.
 While this is the first time mRNA has been used in a licensed vaccine, the structure and technology have been studied for years.
 Advancements in biology and chemistry have improved mRNA vaccine safety and efficacy, and it is now thought to be less dangerous than other types of vaccines.

-Given the importance of stopping the COVID-19 pandemic, vaccine experts focused their time on developing a safe and effective vaccine.
-They used pre-existing vaccine models that have been studied for years.
+No, the vaccines were not made too quickly.
+Given the importance of stopping the COVID-19 pandemic, vaccine experts focused their time on developing safe and effective vaccines by using pre-existing vaccine models that have been studied for years.

 Each vaccine was developed and tested following the same rules as other medications and vaccines that have been approved for use, such as antibiotics and the flu shot.